dmd-program/dmd-100/practice/giorgio_vasari_and_the_permutations_of_design.md

 ## Writing prompt

 In this chapter, Grudin explores implications resulting from Visari helping to establish the Accademia del Disegno in 1563.
 What were the results of this?
-Do you think this event has impacted the world into the 21st century?
+Do you think this event might have impacted the world into the 21st century?
 If not, why?
-If so, how?
-Discuss examples.
+If so, what could be current examples of the impact?

 ## Writing guidelines